 When an organization is ready to make use of Box integrations, use these steps.

-1. Log in to the Box Account
+1. Log in to your Box Account

-For those users who don’t yet have a Box account, sign up for a subscription first.
+If you don’t yet have a Box account, sign up for a subscription first.
 Only registered Box users will have the ability to make use of integrations.

 2. Find an Integration to Add to Box